“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Matlock took a step and froze in midstride.
 “Hey!
 Cabarets!”

-“It really does light up at night, doesn’t it?”
+“It sure lights up at night, doesn’t it?”

 During the summer, the streets were washed down to quell the dust and cool the night before the cabarets opened.
-The wet asphalt shimmered with the reflection of neon and the incandescent bulbs lining the marquees.
+The wet asphalt reflected the shimmering neon lights and the blinking incandescent bulbs lining the marquees.

-“There’s a pretty good cabaret district up in Hiratsuka.
-We used to go out Sunday nights and pass out Law of Chastity pamphlets.
+“There’s a pretty good cabaret district in Hiratsuka.
+We used to pass out Law of Chastity pamphlets Sunday nights.
 Stahler’s idea of a good time.”

 “That is kind of funny.”

-“Not all the bouncers thought so.
+“The bouncers didn’t think so.
 I mean, some of those guys were mean.”

 “Well, this is the suburbs.
 They’re polite around here.”